metagenomics/metagenomics-workshop/docs/binning/maxbin.rst

 MaxBin Binning
 ===============

+MaxBin is a software that is capable of clustering metagenomic contigs into different bins, each consists of contigs from one species.
+MaxBin uses the nucleotide composition information and contig abundance information to do achieve binning through an Expectation-Maximization algorithm.
+For users' convenience
-MaxBin is a software for binning assembled metagenomic sequences based on an Expectation-Maximization algorithm.
-For users' convenience MaxBin will report genome-related statistics, including estimated completeness, GC content and genome size in the binning summary page.
+MaxBin will report genome-related statistics, including estimated completeness, GC content and genome size in the binning summary page.
 See the `MaxBin home page